Community Health Worker Training

 - Must have reliable access to internet & computer (computer labs available on all COCC campuses)

-Oregon Health Authority Community Health Worker Certification requirements:
+Oregon Health Authority Community Health Worker Certification Requirements:

-- Completion of OHA-approved COCC CHW course
+- Completion of an OHA-approved COCC CHW course totaling 80 hours

 - Must be 18 years old